funkia/purescript-turbine/docs/getting-started-tutorial.md

 occurrence with the value `-1` whenever the "-" is pressed.

-Streams are monoids and the expression `on.increment <> on.decrement` results in a new streams that combines the occurrences of both streams.
+Streams are monoids and the expression `on.increment <> on.decrement` results in a new stream that combines the occurrences of both streams.

 We then apply `accum` to the combined streams: `accum (+) 0 (on.increment <>
 on.decrement)`.
 The `accum` function can be though of as a "fold over time" and